Sauber C16: Summary

 However, Larini, Ferrari's test driver, was unhappy with the team's ambience and quit after five Grands Prix.
-Gianni Morbidelli was brought in as a replacement, but he broke his arm on two occasions during the year and had to be replaced by rookie Norberto Fontana whilst he recovered.
+Fellow Italian Gianni Morbidelli was brought in as a replacement, but he broke his arm on two occasions during the year and had to be replaced by Argentine rookie Norberto Fontana whilst he recovered.
 All three drivers were comprehensively out-performed by Herbert.